 Stereotypes can be defined as over-generalized, illogical, or rigid beliefs about members of certain groups (Krueger et al. 2008; for a review see Hilton and von Hippel 1996).
-Stereotypes involve judgments of how typical certain personality traits are of a group (Krueger et al. 2008).
-The effects of stereotyping can vary, but they tend to be negative in most cases (e.g., Cuddy et al. 2007).
-For instance, a number of empirical studies in sociology and social psychology (e.g., Bargh et al. 1996; Caprariello et al. 2009; Chen and Bargh 1997; Devine 1989; Cuddy et al. 2007; Heilman and Okimoto 2008) conclude that stereotypes result in discrimination against targeted groups, e.g., in the form of scapegoating, judgmentalism, lack of support for the target group, and lack of performance on behalf of the target group.
+Stereo-types involve judgments of how typical certain personality traits are of a group (Krueger et al. 2008).
+The effects of stereotyping can vary, but they tend to be negative in most cases (e.g., Cuddy, Fiske, and Glick 2007).
+For instance, a number of empirical studies in sociology and social psychology (e.g., Bargh et al. 1996; Caprariello, Cuddy, and Fiske 2009; Chen and Bargh 1997; Devine 1989; Cuddy, Fiske, and Glick 2007; Heilmann and Okimoto 2008) conclude that stereotypes result in discrimination against targeted groups, e.g., in the form of scapegoating, judgmentalism, lack of support for the target group, and lack of performance on behalf of the target group.
 Perceived differences among social groups precondition stereotypes.
 Physical separation of social groups entrenches perceptions of group differences and, hence, further preconditions the development of stereotypes (e.g., Fiske 1998; Turner et al. 1987).